HeidiBT1/heidithiemann.github.io/_pages/about.md

 Alongside my research, I co-direct the Space Skills Alliance.
 We are the think-tank and backbone organisation addressing the UK's space skills shortage.
 You can check out our latest research [here](https://spaceskills.org/).

-Previously, I lead the careers website, [SpaceCareers.uk](https://spacecareers.uk/).
+Previously, I've lead [SpaceCareers.uk](https://spacecareers.uk/), the go-to careers resource for the space sector.
+Our work has been recognised by awards from the Prime Minister and BEIS.

-I am also a Senior Mentor at Space School UK.
+I'm also a Senior Mentor at [Space School UK](http://spaceschool.co.uk/), and involved in many other space career schemes.